 The Miramichi watershed has a large number of tributaries with beaver dam activities, and accessing and notching all dams is beyond current staff capacity.
-Beaver dam management in 2022 focused on vital salmon habitats that historically had high beaver activity.
-Most dams were accessed on foot, except for Betts Mills Brook on the Southwest branch; it was canoed.
+Beaver dam management in 2024 focused on vital salmon habitats that historically had high beaver activity.
+All dams were accessed on foot, as water levels were too low for canoeing in some areas.

-The number of dams breached in 2022 (15) was lower than in recent years, whereas historic years recorded more than 100 dams notched in a season.
+The number of dams breached in 2024 (34) was lower than in recent years, whereas historic years recorded more than 100 dams notched in a season with increased resources (funding, staffing, helicopter surveys).

 Although beaver activity was present throughout the watershed, levels of activity varied between locations along the river system.
-In certain areas of the Miramichi River system, including Six Mile, Salmon Brook, Sabbies Brook, Stewart Brook, and the Renous River, relatively low levels of beaver activity were observed.
-In contrast, Betts Mills Brook had higher activity levels.
+In certain areas of the Miramichi River system, including Monaghan Brook, Muzeroll Brook, North Renous and Otter Brook, relatively low levels of beaver activity were observed.
+In contrast, Betts Mills Brook, Big Hole Brook, Doak Brook, and Sabbies River, had higher activity levels.

-MSA completed twelve electrofishing surveys in the summer of 2022 focused on areas upstream of beaver dams notched on the Southwest Miramichi River in 2021.
+MSA completed thirteen electrofishing surveys in the summer of 2024 focused on areas upstream of beaver dams notched on the Southwest Miramichi River in 2023.
 Beavers can repair active dams within a 24-48 hour time frame, so the timing of notching/breaching dams is crucial in helping the fish access ideal spawning habitat.
 Field crews can only access and remove so many dams per day, and the efficiency of the beavers in repairing them can still pose problems for adult salmon migrating upstream to spawn.

-In the summer of 2023, electrofishing surveys will be conducted upstream of dams breached/notched in 2022 to assess the program's impact on Atlantic salmon fry production.
+In the summer of 2025, electrofishing surveys will be conducted upstream of dams breached/notched in 2024 to assess the program's impact on Atlantic salmon fry production.